airbytehq/airbyte/airbyte-integrations/connectors/source-google-analytics-ua/README.md

 should work as you expect.

 #### Building via Gradle
+You can also build the connector in Gradle.
+This is typically used in CI and not needed for your development workflow.

-From the Airbyte repository root, run:
+To build using Gradle, from the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-google-analytics-data-api:build
+./gradlew :airbyte-integrations:connectors:source-google-analytics-v4:build
 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/google-analytics-data-api) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_google_analytics_data_api/spec.{yaml,json}` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/google-analytics-v4) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_google_analytics_ua/spec.json` file.
-Note that the `secrets` directory is gitignored by default, so there is no danger of accidentally checking in sensitive information.
+Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source google-analytics-data-api test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source google-analytics-v4 test creds` and place them into `secrets/config.json`.

 ### Locally running the connector